bertronika/copris/release-tools/common05-variables.md

 ---
 ```

 You might want to have a variable-symbol-prefixed word in your text without COPRIS complaining it isn't defined.
-To escape such problem, prefix that word with another such symbol.
+In that case, prefix such word with two dollar symbols.

 ## The modeline

-It is expected in the first line of input text in the following format:
+It is expected in the first line of input text when COPRIS is started with `-c`.
+Its format is:

 ```
 COPRIS <required 1st option> [ optional 2nd option ]
 ```

-Above text already mentioned its use for for enabling command detection.
+Previous documentation already mentioned its use for for enabling variables.
 It serves one other purpose, disabling parsing Markdown in text.

 Here are both modeline options and their short forms: